Skip to content

 In the spirit of inclusivity and respect, we require all documents to adhere to inclusive language practices.
 Our commitment is to create an environment where discourse is both progressive and respectful, reflecting the diversity and unity of our community.

 Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
 Content should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability or health condition; and use inclusive language throughout.
 Authors should ensure that writing is free from bias, stereotypes, slang, reference to dominant culture and/or cultural assumptions.
-We advise to seek gender neutrality by using plural nouns ("clinicians, patients/clients") as default/wherever possible to avoid using "he, she," or "he/she."
+We advise seeking gender neutrality by using plural nouns ("clinicians, patients/clients") as default/wherever possible to avoid using "he, she," or "he/she."
 We recommend avoiding the use of descriptors that refer to personal attributes such as age, gender, race, ethnicity, culture, sexual orientation, disability or health condition unless they are relevant and valid.
-When coding terminology is used, we recommend to avoid offensive or exclusionary terms such as "master", "slave", "blacklist" and "whitelist".
+When coding terminology is used, we recommend avoiding offensive or exclusionary terms such as "master", "slave", "blacklist" and "whitelist".
 We suggest using alternatives that are more appropriate and (self-) explanatory such as "primary", "secondary", "blocklist" and "allowlist".
 These guidelines are meant as a point of reference to help identify appropriate language but are by no means exhaustive or definitive.
 (Source: www.sciencedirect.com).

 Formatting Guidelines